Data Sources

 Here are the data sources for the three charts presented for each department:

-• Shares of Spending by Type of Activity.
-Aside from interest, all federal spending falls into one of four categories: employee wages and benefits, purchases or procurement, aid to the states, and subsidies or benefits paid to individuals, businesses, and nonprofit groups.
+- Shares of Spending by Type of Activity.
+Aside from interest, all federal spending falls into one of four categories: employee wages and benefits, purchases or procurement, aid to the states, and aid to individuals, businesses, and nonprofit groups.
 Data in the pie charts are rough estimates based on budget data measured in “outlays” and other budget data measured in “obligations.”
-Spending on employee pay, purchases, and benefits by department are available in the Budget of the U.S. Government, Fiscal Year 2013, Federal Spending by Object Class.
+Spending by department on employee pay, purchases, and aid other than state aid is available in the Budget of the U.S. Government, Fiscal Year 2017, Federal Spending by Object Class.